 Fall Armyworm poses a major threat to food security and agricultural trade.
 Tearfund's partner SOLDEV is working with 300 farmers in Rhumpi district, with support from the University of Lilongwe and the Lunyangwa research station with the hope that the results can influence national policy on how to deal with this pest in a way that also protects the environment.

-The project started in November 2017 and will continue this research until March 2020.
+The project started in November 2017 and continued until March 2020.
 Early indications from the research support the theory that a combination of conservation agriculture and using treated seeds not only increases agricultural yields but also offers some form of protection against Fall Armyworm.